alibaba/EasyCV/README.md

 ## Data Hub

-EasyCV have collected dataset info for different senarios, making it easy for users to fintune or evaluate models in EasyCV modelzoo.
+EasyCV have collected dataset info for different senarios, making it easy for users to finetune or evaluate models in EasyCV model zoo.

 Please refer to [data_hub.md](docs/source/data_hub.md).

 ## License

-This project licensed under the [Apache License (Version 2.0)](LICENSE).
+This project is licensed under the [Apache License (Version 2.0)](LICENSE).
 This toolkit also contains various third-party components and some code modified from other repos under other open source licenses.
 See the [NOTICE](NOTICE) file for more information.

 ## Contact